 After receiving the assessment panel’s recommendations, the Attorney-General may consult on a strictly confidential basis with whoever the Attorney-General sees fit.

-Once the Attorney-General has identified a preferred candidate the Secretary of the Department of Justice will contact the Executive Director of the Law Society of Tasmania and Chair of the Legal Profession Board (or its successor in title) on a confidential basis seeking their comment on whether there is any reason (including impending disciplinary action) why the appointment should not proceed.
+Once the Attorney-General has identified a preferred candidate the Secretary of the Department of Justice will contact the Executive Director of the Law Society of Tasmania, President of the Tasmanian Bar Association and Chair of the Legal Profession Board (or its successor in title) on a confidential basis seeking their comment on whether there is any reason (including impending disciplinary action) why the appointment should not proceed.

 If the proposed appointee is a practitioner from another jurisdiction a further check will also be made with the equivalent professional bodies from their home jurisdiction.